 Cross-domain tracking

-Cross-domain tracking keeps one visitor recognized as one session when they move between domains you own (typically site to checkout) by passing the identifier across the domain boundary.
+Cross-domain tracking keeps a visitor recognized as one session when they move between domains you own, by passing the identifier across the domain boundary.

 Kay Vink